samhains/samhains.github.io/blog/_posts/temp/2018-10-23-heterotopias.md

 I do not propose a rejection of software, but a detouring or reimagining.

-Since Koolhaas, the meaning of an 'outside' to the totality of a capitalism has shifted.
-The digital labyrinth being cultivated by platform economies has its own totalizing character.
-It feeds off specificity of subjects, and encourages us to share our thoughts, feelings and desires for its efficient functioning.
-What is needs more than anything from its citizens are 'rich' datasets.
-The interface must arouse us and encourage us to act uninhibited to create the best data.
-This drives an increasingly hyper-individualized, irresistible content vortex that we spend our life inside of.
+Since Koolhaas, the meaning of an 'outside' of a capitalism has shifted.
+The digital labyrinth cultivated by platform economies has its own totalizing character.
+It feeds off specificity of subjects, and encourages us to share thoughts, feelings and desires for its functioning.
+It needs 'rich' datasets from its citizens.
+It will create interfaces for this expression where people don't feel inhibited.
+It will offer an increasingly hyper-individualized, irresistible content vortex for us to inside.
 Irreverence, rule-breaking, resistance and organizational practice are all recorded, documented and amalgamated.
-Political reality is being eroded.
+The political reality is being eroded.